deepakhj/cadent/README.md

 For UDP and TCP reading connections, SO_REUSEPORT is in use, which means we bind multi listeners to the same address/port .. which means we leave lots to the kernel to handle multiplexing (it being C and low level goodness, guess what, performs mucho better).
-The `workers` below are the number of bound enties to the socket.
+The `workers` below are the number of bound entities to the socket.
 `out_workers` are the number of dispatch works to do writes to output buffers.